 The Lake Hayes reserve, accessed from SH 6 off Arrowtown-Lake Hayes Road, is a secluded spot where you can sit and enjoy the tranquil reflections in the lake.

-A 20-minute trip to Kelvin Heights (via Frankton) is well worth the drive around the other side of Lake Wakatipu’s Frankton arm.
+A 20-minute trip to Kelvin Heights (via Frankton) is well worth the drive around the other side of Lake Whakatipu’s Frankton arm.

 Picnic on a Peak

-If you’re celebrating a special occasion, or you’re seeking an exhilarating Queenstown experience like no other, book a private gourmet picnic on a mountain peak with scenic views out over the Wakatipu Basin.
+If you’re celebrating a special occasion, or you’re seeking an exhilarating Queenstown experience like no other, book a private gourmet picnic on a mountain peak with scenic views out over the Whakatipu Basin.